-Shasta Splash Dogs Spring Splash 2013!Posted over 5 years ago by Holly
+Shasta Splash Dogs Spring Splash 2013!Posted almost 6 years ago by Holly

 A HOT and beautiful Sunday at the pool!
 Lots of dogs made new personal best this weekend and there were some newbies doing their first official jumps.

 The location was new for Splash Dogs: the parking lot of a small shopping center that is home to Happy Tails Barkery as well as Paws for a Cause, the thrift store of ResQ Animal Coalition.
 Between jumps I visited both of these establishments for my first time.

 I was pleasantly surprised by the selection and prices at the Barkery.
 They had some Orbie-brand products that I thought were only available online.
 There was also a huge clearance section.
 I didn't get to mosey around as long as I would have liked because I was late for my next appointment.